-There are many tools available include Smart Boards (interactive whiteboards), email Skype, & PowerPoint, The teachers & professors have the option to use advanced teaching methods, such as podcasts, blogs & social media, The teachers can take benefit of web conferencing technologies & other online communication tools.
+There are many tools available including Smart Boards (interactive whiteboards), email Skype, and PowerPoint, The teachers & professors have the option to use advanced teaching methods, such as podcasts, blogs & social media, The teachers can take benefit of web conferencing technologies & other online communication tools.

-Technology tools can disconnect students from social interactions, They can foster cheating in class & on assignments, students can find ways to cheat, the digital age makes it even easier from copying and pasting someone else’s work to hiring an essay writer from online essay websites.
+Technology tools can disconnect students from social interactions, They can foster cheating in class & on assignments, and students can find ways to cheat, the digital age makes it even easier to copy and paste someone else’s work to hire an essay writer from online essay websites.

 All students don’t have equal access to technological resources, Some students can’t afford iPads or even the textbooks required for the class, For these students, You have to point them in the direction of the library or community resources, or create assignments that allow them to work in groups & share resources, You should not make technology the focus of your class, and don’t make it a barrier.

-Educational technology results in a lack of interest in studying, Everything is accessible online or through data saved in a computer or mobile devices, So, students are likely to develop poor studying habits and a lazy attitude towards education, Some students think that they can skip school because they can find answers & lessons online.
+Educational technology results in a lack of interest in studying, Everything is accessible online or through data saved on a computer or mobile device, So, students are likely to develop poor studying habits and a lazy attitude towards education, Some students think that they can skip school because they can find answers & lessons online.

 Students may forget the basics of studying, They rather rely on computers and the internet, instead of their books and the input from their teachers, They use spell checkers, they would seek assistance from the computers or look for the answers directly through search engines to solve mathematical equations.